macOS Mojave full review

 To take a video of something on your screen in Mojave, press Command + Shift + 5 and you'll be able to choose a section of the screen to record or just record the entire screen.
 Then click on Record Entire Screen or Record Selected Portion accordingly, and when you are done click on the stop button that appears in a tool bar in the top right.

-The feature will mean that you will, at last, be able to make a FaceTime call with more than one person at a time - like we used to be able to do with iChat many moons ago.
-It will only work if your other callers have Mojave or iOS 12 installed though.
+The feature means that you can make a FaceTime call with more than one person at a time, as long as they have Mojave or iOS 12 installed.
+Just like we used to be able to do with iChat many moons ago.
+Read all about how to make a FaceTime call with more than one person here.

 iOS and MacOS